ValdemarGr/gql/docs/server/schema/input_types.md

 Default values are not type-safe, so you can pass any value you want.
 The default value will however be checked during schema validation, and again during query evaluation, so you will get an error if you pass a value of the wrong type.

-Input objects makes it impossibly difficult to construct a type-safe default value dsl, since input objects might have default values themselves that allow uses of them to only supply a subset of fields.
+Input objects makes it difficult to construct a type-safe default value dsl, since input objects might have default values themselves that allow uses of them to only supply a subset of fields.
 Consult the [Default values for input objects](#default-values-for-input-objects) subsection for more information.
 :::